 Finally, anyone booking their second Lightning Lane an hour or so after park opening is almost certainly going to have a return time more than 2 hours into the future, thus subjecting that to the 120 minute rule.
 At best, they have a 30-45 minute head-start and get a slightly earlier return time for attraction #2 of the day.

 That’s not nothing, but it is relatively insignificant over the course of the day.
 That’s especially true at the parks that are not Disney’s Hollywood Studios, where availability for headliner attractions lasts a lot longer.
+(EPCOT can be another challenge, as scoring Lightning Lanes for both Frozen Ever After and Remy’s Ratatouille Adventure without making a reservation at 7 am relies on luck with cancellations or ride reservation refills.)

-This also does not take into account Lightning Lane refills, which are going to be a main means of scoring selections at popular attractions later in the day.
+Speaking of which, this also does not take into account Lightning Lane refills, which are going to be a main means of scoring selections at popular attractions later in the day.
 (See Ride Reservation Refill Rules at Walt Disney Worldfor more on this added availability throughout the day.)

 By pure luck/accident, we actually hit one of these while grabbing screenshots for this article.
 As you can see, Slinky Dog Dash was ‘refilled’ shortly before 8:30 am.
 This didn’t go quickly, and it still had availability at 8:55 am.
 (Although not pictured, even past 9:30 am!)